Beta Cell Dysfunction

 Interestingly, more new research is finding that some beta cells can be resistant to the autoimmune attack, which may be why some people keep some beta cell function for many years (Holmes 2017; Rui et al. 2017; Wang et al. 2022).
 A study of Joslin medalists who have had type 1 for over 50 years has found that all of them had some residual beta cells that were producing insulin!
 (Yu et al. 2019).
 New research also shows that beta cells are heterogeneous, that is, individual cells differ in their ability to produce and release insulin (Avrahami et al. 2017; Benninger et al. 2018).
 It appears that some beta cells do persist in some people with type 1 diabetes, although not everyone, and that new ones are not being made (Lam et al. 2017).
 Some have found that beta cell function declines rapidly in the first 7 years after type 1 diagnosis, with a more stable period thereafter (the younger the person, the lower the beta cell function, no matter what the duration of disease (Shields et al. 2018).
 There is also discussion about whether beta cells are actually "dead" or just "sleeping" (Oram et al. 2019).
 Interestingly, analysis of the pancreas of organ donors with type 1 diabetes (via NPOD, the Network of Pancreatic Organ Donors with Diabetes) shows that beta cell loss, beta cell dysfunction, and infiltration of immune cells into the islets was different in individual people all with type 1 diabetes, showing that the disease process varies depending on the individual person (Panzer et al. 2020).
 One case study, for example, found that in a 22 year old who had had type 1 for 8 years, after death, his pancreas was analyzed and it turns out that many beta cells were still secreting insulin (Haliyur et al. 2021).
 NPOD research also shows that some islet cells in people with type 1 still contain low levels of insulin, even if these aren't coming from beta cells.
 They hypothesize that maybe the alpha cells are the source of the insulin (Lam et al. 2019).
 This will be something to watch!
 NPOD research also shows that various genes are expressed (function) differently in the pancreatic tissue of people with autoimmunity and type 1 diabetes (Yip et al. 2020).
 A research topic in Frontiers in Endocrinology called "Footprints of Immune Cells in the Type 1 Diabetic Pancreas" discusses this idea further (Brusko et al. 2021).

 Type 1 diabetes is an autoimmune disease, and beta cell death in type 1 is thought to be largely due to an autoimmune attack on the beta cells (Narendran et al. 2005).
 The attack on the beta cells is a type of inflammatory reaction called "insulitis" (i.e., inflammation of the islets).
 During the development of diabetes, beta cells are very susceptible to inflammatory proteins (cytokines).
 Inflammation can cause the beta cells to actually present themselves as targets of the immune system, enhancing the T cell attack that kills them (Gorasia et al. 2015).
-Whether the beta cells themselves play a key role in disease development or amplification due to their vulnerability or other features is a hypothesis under discussion (e.g., James et al, 2023; Mallone and Eizirik 2020; Mallone et al. 2022; Roep et al. 2020; Thompson et al. 2023; Toren et al. 2021).
+Whether the beta cells themselves play a key role in disease development or amplification due to their vulnerability or other features is a hypothesis under discussion (e.g., Hansen et al. 2024; James et al, 2023; Mallone and Eizirik 2020; Mallone et al. 2022; Roep et al. 2020; Roy et al. 2024; Thea and Buschard, 2024; Thompson et al. 2023; Toren et al. 2021).
 Surprisingly, researchers have found that the numbers of autoreactive T cells are just as common in the pancreatic tissue of people without type 1 as in people with type 1.
 During type 1 development, these T cells clustered around the islets.
 This finding implies that something about the islets attracts the T cells and perhaps invites the attack (Bender et al. 2021; Bender et al. 2020).

 According to Dr. Ziegler, a long-time type 1 researcher, the question is, "When, how and why does the clock start" its countdown to type 1 diabetes?
 She argues that the first two years of life is a susceptible time for acquiring beta cell autoimmunity, perhaps because of high beta cell activity and vulnerability to stress, early exposure to infections, and a heightened immune response.
 She argues that beta cell injury preceeds the initiation of autoimmunity (Ziegler 2023).